jbird186/foresee/docs/reference.md

 ### Simple Types

 Simple types are comprised of a base type, optionally followed by any number of array dimensions.
 Base types include any built-in type, such was `int`, `char`, etc, or any user-defined struct.
+Base types also include pointers to other base types.
 An array dimension is a pair of brackets containing the size of the array.

-For example, `var char letter` would define `letter` to be a single character. `var ptr[4] items` would define `items` to be an array of 4 pointers. `var int[5][8] matrix` would define `matrix` to be a 5x8 matrix of integers.
+For example, `var char letter` would define `letter` to be a single character. `var &int number` would define `number` to be a pointer to an integer. `var ptr[4] items` would define `items` to be an array of 4 pointers. `var int[5][8] matrix` would define `matrix` to be a 5x8 matrix of integers.

 An array dimension can also be defined by a list of spaced integers, where the integers are summed up to obtain the total size.
 So `var int[5][8] matrix` behaves the exact same as `var int[1 4][2 2 4] matrix`.